 This same method can be applied to just about anything: if one explanation or example doesn’t work, try another.
 Try talking around the problem until something finally strikes a cord.
 It’s helpful to remember that one strategy does not fit all, and that a method that works well one day may prove less effective the next.
-This is as true of home management as algebra, and is why I don’t organize FOR you but WITH you - because my best way might not be your best way.
+This is as true of home management as algebra, and is why I don’t organize FOR you but WITH you, because my best way might not be your best way.

 If you’re struggling with decluttering, don’t despair!
 There are a lot of strategies out there, so please don’t become discouraged if one doesn’t seem to be doing it for you.
-I think that for most of us a combination of approaches is a great way to proceed.
+For most of us a combination of approaches is a great way to proceed.
 You may have heard me say that I finally got good at decluttering when I decided to get rid of five things per day.
 I was determined to lighten my load of possessions, and occasional clear-outs were not getting me the results I wanted.
 Slow and steady seemed like a good strategy, and for me it really did the trick.
 I started a blog to keep myself honest - I didn’t really gain much of an audience, but posting every day was the impetus I needed to keep at it.
 As you can see, some years I really stuck with it and some not so much.
 It’s another tool in my arsenal, not my only weapon in the war against clutter.

 Here are my favorite decluttering actions.
 Try one, try all, mix and match as you see fit.
 Just keep working at it, you’ll get there.